 As Curtin University celebrates 50 Years of Innovation in 2017, the first post of the Library’s 50 Objects for 50 Years features the Western Australian Institute of … Continue reading 1.
 Western Australian Institute of Technology Act, 1966

-In 2017 Curtin University celebrates 50 years of innovation since the commencement of classes at the Bentley campus of the West Australian Institute of Technology in 1967, later to become the Curtin University of Technology.
+In 2017 Curtin University celebrated 50 years of innovation since the commencement of classes at the Bentley campus of the West Australian Institute of Technology in 1967, which later become the Curtin University of Technology.
 Since the inception of the institute the University Library has been acquiring not only books, but many ‘objects’ which are part of the library history.
-Many of these are housed within the Special Collections storage located in the John Curtin Prime Ministerial Library, very safe and secure and out of sight.
-Beginning in January 2017, Curtin University Library will feature fifty significant items drawn from the Library … Continue reading About 50 objects for 50 years
+Most of these are housed within the Special Collections storage located in the John Curtin Prime Ministerial Library, very safe and secure and out of sight.
+Beginning in January 2017, Curtin University Library is featuring fifty significant items drawn from the Library Special Collections, … Continue reading About 50 objects for 50 years